XAU

 Will gold reach a new all-time high?

 Gold has a long history of eventually exceeding previous records, though timing is uncertain.
-Continued central bank buying, persistent inflation, geopolitical risks, and potential dollar weakness are factors that could push gold higher.
-Rising real interest rates and reduced safe-haven demand could act as headwinds.
+Continued central-bank buying, persistent deficits, geopolitical risk, and potential dollar weakness could push it higher, while rising real interest rates and reduced safe-haven demand would act as headwinds.